-Budget expenses can be used for costs directly related to the project which include, but are not limited to the applicant's salary, salaries for research assistants/technicians working on the proposed project, materials and supplies, equipment, service function charges (e.g., pathology costs, animal per diem charges, reasonable imaging machine time, etc.), and travel expenses for attendance at related conferences.
-Institutional indirect costs, construction expenses, and secretarial or office expenses will not be funded.
+The award may be used to cover the trainee's stipend.
+If the trainee's stipend is covered by other funding mechanisms, this award may be used to purchase research materials.
+These materials may include laboratory reagents, equipment, service function charges (ex. pathology costs, animal per diem charges, reasonable imaging machine charges) and travel expenses for attending project related conferences.
+Institutional indirect costs (such as administrative salaries, office expenses, and construction expenses) will not be allowed.

-If the project involves the use of human subjects, animals, radioisotopes, or biohazards, documentation of approval from the appropriate institutional review board(s) (IRB) must be provided before an award can be funded.
-Any unused funds must be returned to SIR Foundation.
+If the project involves the use of human subjects, animals, radioisotopes, or biohazards, documentation of approval from the appropriate institutional review board(s) (IRB) must be provided before distribution of funds.

+Any unexpended funds must be returned to SIR Foundation.